ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 Which will compile to the element: `<wc-md-mypage></wc-md-mypage>`

 ### Template
-When creating multiple page templates, you can use `template` front-matter to configuration Greenwood to use that template for a given page.
+When creating multiple page templates, you can use the `template` front-matter to configre Greenwood to use that template for a given page.

 #### Example
 ```render md